hschhhwwwo0o/blush/README.md

 - **[TypeScript]** - TypeScript extends JavaScript by adding types to the language
 - **[Webpack]** - Bundler JavaScript
 - **[ElectronJS]** - Build cross-platform desktop apps with JavaScript, HTML, and CSS
+- **[Electron-Forge]** - Electron Forge is a complete tool for creating, publishing, and installing modern Electron applications.
 - **[ReactJS]** - A JavaScript library for building user interfaces
 - **[Redux/React-Redux]** - A Predictable State Container for JS Apps
 - **[Stylus]** - CSS Preprocessor